 Your preferred provider may have on-campus options, and multiple locations.
 Some courses are offered online and students access the course materials through an internet-based online learning site.

 Other providers may offer courses in mixed mode, where students can ‘mix and match’ both on-campus attendance and online study.
 Or a provider may deliver some face-to-face content as intensive teaching blocks to facilitate students who are also working full-time, with remaining content accessed online.
 Students enrolled in VET programs may complete some assessments within their workplace.

-- Can I study effectively without the structure of on-campus classes?
+- Can I study effectively without the structure of on-campus in-person classes?

-- What support does the education provider offer for students studying off-campus?
+- What support does the education provider offer for students studying off-campus and online?